Anastasija Reiberger: Biography

 Ryzhikh's greatest success was the gold medal in the 1999 world indoor championships in Maebashi.
 In 2000, she made headlines when she posed nude for the German Max lifestyle magazine.
 Unfortunately, she struggled with several injuries later, which caused her to decline.
 After some meagre years, she returned to the German elite by becoming German outdoor vice champion twice (2005, 2006).

 In 2007, Ryjikh married.
-Long referred to as "Nastja Ryzhikh" (with countless name variations due to the unusual transcription), she decided to take on the last name of her husband and wanted to be officially referred to as "Anastasija", changing her name to Anastasija Reiberger.
+Long referred to as "Nastja Ryzhikh" (with countless name variations due to the unusual transcription), she decided to take on the last name of her husband and wanted to be officially referred to as "Anastasija", changing her name to Anastasija Steinbeck.